o1iv3r/FeatureImpCluster/README.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

 Indeed, y and x are most relevant.
-But also V4 and V1 have some impact on the cluster assignment.
-By looking at the cluster centers, we see that, in particular, cluster 2 and 4 have a different center in the V4 and V1 dimension than the other clusters.
+But also V2 has some impact on the cluster assignment.
+By looking at the cluster centers we see that, in particular, cluster 2 and 3 have a different center in the V2 dimension than the other clusters.

 ``` r